 All entities defined by top-level declarations in a module are always accessible in this module, i.e., there is no need to qualify the names of top-level declarations.
 However, they can be qualified for the sake of readability, i.e., inside module M, it is always possible to refer to an entity f defined at the top level of this module with the qualified name M.f.
 Additionally, the entities exported by another module can be also made accessible in the module by an import declaration.
 An import declaration consists of the name of the imported module and (optionally) a list of entities imported from that module.
-If the list of imported entities is omitted, all entities exported by that module are imported.
+If the list of import declaration are imported.
 For instance, the import declaration imports all entities exported by the module Stack, whereas the declaration imports only the entities father and grandfather from the module Family, provided that they are exported by Family.
 Similarly to export declarations, a datatype name t in an import list imports only the datatype without its constructors whereas the form t(..) imports the datatype together with all its constructors (provided that they are also exported).